JayEeSea/llm-adversarial-tests/README.md

 Results will be saved under `tools/attempt_log.csv`.

-> NOTE: You will need to edit `TestPromptAgainstModel()` in `utils.py` as the code after the comment `# Post to Tracker` is used to post raw results to an internal tracker and will generate errors when run if not removed.
+> NOTE: You will need to edit `TestPromptAgainstModel()` in `utils.py` as most of the code after the comment `# Post to Tracker` is used to post raw results to an internal tracker and will generate errors when run if not removed.

 ---